-It is important to note that no Dentist can perform a complete checkup or examination without routine x-rays.
+It is important to note that, without x-rays, no Dentist can perform a complete checkup at your Dental Cleaning appointment.
 This is not to say that x-rays are necessary at every appointment.
 It just means that, when your Dentist looks at your teeth without x-rays, they can only assess the health of surfaces that can be seen in plain view.
 Here is a list of things that x-rays help us to assess:

 - Condition of existing Fillings, Crowns, Bridges and Dental Implants.
 Standard dental radiographs can expose leaky and failing areas around your past dental work.
 These images can also detect bone loss and abnormalities that could compromise dental implants long-term.

 - Development of adult teeth in young children.
 Dental radiographs can allow early visualization of developing adult teeth.
 Congenitally missing teeth and other anomalies can be detected early to enable proper planning.
 These assessments are critical in Pediatric Dentistry.

 - Bone Levels and Support for Teeth.
 When patients develop gum disease or “Periodontitis”, they lose bone around their teeth.
 These teeth can loosen over time.
 The only way to “see” where the bone levels are, is with dental x-rays.